 Without sufficient REM sleep, the brain struggles to consolidate memories, leading to difficulties in learning and recalling information.
 This is one reason why students often experience memory lapses and cognitive struggles during periods of sleep deprivation, such as exam weeks.
 Zopisign 10 mg is a medicine that helps to get a good night’s sleep by helping you to relax.

-• Concentration and Problem-Solving
+Concentration And Problem-Solving

 Do you ever feel like you’re less focused or mentally sharp when you haven’t slept well?
 This is not just a subjective feeling; it’s a scientifically proven fact.
 Adequate sleep is essential for maintaining focus and problem-solving abilities.